 - You long for life to be easier. — Daily effort is never wasted, even when it leads to discouraging results.
 For it always makes you stronger, more experienced, and more educated in the long run.
 It’s all just a part of the growth process.
 With effort, things will gradually get better, one way or another.
 Be patient and remind yourself: Life never gets easier, you just get stronger.

 - You worry constantly about what others think of you. — One of the greatest freedoms is simply not caring what everyone else thinks of you.
 Sometimes you need to step outside, get some air, and remind yourself of who you are and what you want to be.
 Stop waiting for others to tell you how important you are.
-Tell yourself.
+Tell yourself right now.
 And believe it.

 - You often catch yourself judging others. — A significant yet dangerous temptation in our culture is to judge people and box them into a particular narrative.
 Don’t do this.
 Don’t be lazy and make empty judgments about people.
 Be kind.
-Ask about their story.
+Ask about their story if you’re curious.
 Listen carefully.
 Be humble.
 Be teachable.
 Be a good neighbor.

 - You catch yourself desperately wanting to control other people, the past, etc. — The most powerful changes happen in your life when you decide to take control of what you do have power over instead of craving control over everything you don’t.